Zeyu-Li/TryHackMe/README.md

 ### [Blue](https://tryhackme.com/room/blue)

-The behaviour of msfconsole may very on your machine and therefore you may have to background once you do `run`.
+The behaviour of msfconsole may vary on your machine and therefore you may have to background once you do `run`.
 Sometimes the run will fail and you may need to restart the machine

 (This room is a bit finicky)